 Since you can’t buy Uber stock yet, the best thing you can do today is to prepare when the stock starts trading.
 You can prepare in two ways:

-- Open an online brokerage account so you can invest right after the IPO.
+- Open an online brokerage account, so you can invest right after the IPO (you can immediately invest after it begins trading).

-- Prepare to invest in the IPO through a potential participating broker.
+- Prepare to invest in the IPO through a potential participating broker (much more difficult).

 These are the two most realistic and best actions you can take today.
 So when you can buy Uber stock, you’re ready to invest on the ground floor.